Boku vs PayPal vs Apple Pay Payments: A Complete 2026 Guide

 - Mobile network support is required for Boku; not all UK networks are eligible.

-- Bonus eligibility is usually unaffected, but always check T&Cs for each method.
+- Bonus eligibility is usually unaffected, but always check the Terms and Conditions for each method.

 - Your best option depends on whether you value speed, security, withdrawal access, or simplicity.